gramineproject/graphene/Documentation/oldwiki/PAL-Host-ABI.md

         (Other resource-specific definitions)
     } PAL_HANDLE;

 As shown above, a PAL handle is usually defined as a _union_ data type that contains different subtypes that represent each resource such as files, directories, pipes or sockets.
 The actual memory allocated for the PAL handles may be variable-sized.

 #### Numbers and Flags

-_PAL_NUM_ and _PAL_FLG_ represent the values of 64-bit integers and 32-bit flags.
+_PAL_NUM_ and _PAL_FLG_ represent integers and flags.
 On x86-64, they are defined as follows:

     typedef uint64_t      PAL_NUM;
     typedef uint32_t      PAL_FLG;

 #### Pointers, Buffers and Strings

 _PAL_PTR_ and _PAL_STR_ represent the pointers that point to memory, buffers, and strings.
-On x86_64, they are defined as follows:
+On x86-64, they are defined as follows:

     typedef const char *  PAL_STR;
     typedef void *        PAL_PTR;

 #### Boolean Values

 _PAL_BOL_ represents the boolean values that will solely contain either _True_ or _False_.
 This data type is commonly used as the return values of many PAL APIs to determine whether the call has succeeded.
 The value of _PAL_BOL_ could be either _PAL_TRUE_ or _PAL_FALSE_.
-On x86_64, they are defined as follows:
+On x86-64, they are defined as follows:

     typedef bool          PAL_BOL;

 ### Graphene Control Block

 The control block in Graphene is a structure that provides static information about the current process and its host.
-It is also a dynamic symbol that will be linked by library OSes and resolved at run time.
+It is also a dynamic symbol that will be linked by library OSes and resolved at runtime.
 Sometimes, for the flexibility or the convenience of the dynamic resolution, the address of the control block may be resolved by a function (_pal_control_addr()_).

 The members of Graphene control block are defined as follows: